San Joaquin County, California: Importance to railroads

 The Central Pacific Railroad in the 1860s utilized San Joaquin County's exceptionally flat terrain to construct a rail line from Sacramento to Stockton and then southwest through Altamont Pass to the San Francisco Bay.
+Notably, the Mossdale Bridge crossing the San Joaquin River was the last link on the first transcontinental railroad from the Missouri River to the Pacific Ocean.
 In 1909, a second railroad, the Western Pacific, utilized the same route through Stockton to reach the Bay Area.
-In the early 1900s, the Santa Fe Railroad constructed from Bakersfield and Fresno through Stockton north to reach Oakland.
+In the early 1900s, the Santa Fe Railroad constructed from Bakersfield and Fresno went through Stockton to travel northwards, reaching Oakland.
 Smaller lines constructed at Stockton were the Tidewater Southern to Modesto and the Central California Traction to Sacramento.
 Both started as electrically powered.
 These railroads encouraged the growth of farms, orchards, and ranches in San Joaquin County and adjacent counties.

 Tracy tire fire

 On August 7, 1998, a tire fire ignited at S.F.
 Royster's Tire Disposal just south of Tracy on South MacArthur Drive, near Linne Rd.
 The tire dump held over 7 million illegally stored tires and was allowed to burn for more than two years before it was extinguished.
 Allowing the fire to burn was considered to be a better way to avoid groundwater contamination than putting it out.
 However, the cleanup cost $19 million and local groundwater was still discovered to be contaminated.